folajimiabolade/fola-develops/README.md

 ## About
-This is an application where you can add comments and pictures to, it was built with Python, the server that communicates with the users was built with Flask, the database
+This is an application where you can add pictures to, it was built with Python, the server that communicates with the users was built with Flask, the database